tommyettinger/jdkgdxds/README.md

 ## How do I get it?

-You have two options: Maven Central for stable releases, or JitPack to select a commit of your choice to build.
+You have two options: Maven Central for stable releases (recommended), or JitPack to select a commit of your choice to build (if you know you need some property of a particular commit).

 Maven Central uses the Gradle dependency:
 ```